 We are excited to announce that a small private group of long time Shetland breeders in America, are importing frozen semen from 4 handsome chaps this fall/winter!
 Semen will be available for sale!
 Thanks go out to Sue Watson, Kate Sharp and Philip and Amy Cowan for their help in making this long time goal of mine a reality.
 Special thanks to Kelly Bartels and Lynda Davies for making sure it happened this year!

-These rams are now available for deposit for upcoming collection! for interest form please follow this link to Lynda's website:
+These rams are now available for deposit! straws should be here sometime before March 2022!
+For interest form please follow this link to Lynda's website:

 Ewingston Jacob - gray katmoget - 4/16/20 - single

 Scrapie Codon AA AA RR (136/154/171)